lowelt/Master-Thesis/README.md

 ## Acknowledgments

 * Thank you Felix Wunsch and Dr. Holger Jaekel for guiding me through the thesis
 * Source code is based on Dr.-Ing.
-Jakob Hoydis' realisation of the autoencoder model from the paper "An Introduction to Deep Learning for the Physical Layer" (Timothy O’Shea; Jakob Hoydis, 02 October 2017)
+Jakob Hoydis' code for the SISO model from the paper "An Introduction to Deep Learning for the Physical Layer" (Timothy Oâ€™Shea; Jakob Hoydis, 02 October 2017)